 For more information on the CASAS exam, speak with a Seminole State academic counselor or call Seminole State's ESOL Student Services Department at:

 - Prior to taking any examination, you will need to present a current, valid and original photo ID with a signature (e.g., passport, driver’s license, high school ID or state-issued ID card).

 - If your photo ID does not include a signature, a second ID is required with your name and signature (e.g., Social Security card, voter registration card, credit card or debit card).

-- The PERT is administered on a computer.
+- The ACCUPLACER is administered on a computer.
 Paper and pencil will be provided for the math portion so you can work out your answers.